ENSTABretagneRobotics/RemoteWebcam/ReadMe.txt

 This folder contains programs used to get a realtime remote access to a webcam.
-It is a TCP server (RemoteWebcamMultiSrv) opening a webcam and sending images to a TCP client (RemoteWebcamCli) optionally using:
+It is a TCP server (RemoteWebcamMultiSrv) opening a webcam and sending images to a TCP client (RemoteWebcamCli, only compatible with OpenCV < 4) optionally using:
 _ JPEG compression provided by the OpenCV function cvEncodeImage() and with a time compression based on movement detection.
 _ No compression.
 _ MJPEG (compatible with e.g. VLC, Google Chrome (modify mjpeg.html to test), check also mjpeg.py for a sample client in Python using OpenCV, note that RemoteWebcamCli does not support MJPEG).
 This is the default.